electron/electron/docs/api/desktop-capturer.md

 # desktopCapturer

-> Capture audio, video, and images from a microphone, camera, or screen using the `getUserMedia` API.
+> List `getUserMedia` sources for capturing audio, video, and images from a microphone, camera, or screen.

 ```javascript
 // In the renderer process.